 The Castle Combe church service, like the services held in May on the village green at Meridian, the centre of England, and at Coxwold, a few miles north of York, is now a memorial service and an informal, ecumenical gathering – especially for today’s cyclists in the West Country.

 This year’s service will be held at St Andrews Church, Castle Combe on Sunday 13th April at 2.30pm, and will be followed by tea and cake served in the church.

 Veterans’ 100 Miles in 12 Hours

-The Trienniel Veterans’ ride, for cyclists aged over 50, was held on Sunday 9th June 2013.
+The Veterans’ ride, for cyclists aged over 50, will be held this year on Sunday 8th June.